 Unfortunately, we still have fixed costs, which we have to pay, whether we’re meeting face to face or not.
 Our fixed costs include our rent, utilities, licences, and costs incurred at a national level (covering vital services such as insurance and safeguarding support).
 All of these still need to be paid.

-In the meantime, we have come up with the following solution with the hope of giving as much support as we can to our parents and carers:
+Given that we haven’t yet returned to face-to-face activities, we’re still running with the following solution with the hope of giving as much support as we can to our parents and guardians:

-- For those who are struggling, we ask if you could make a contribution of £6 a month.
+- for those who are struggling, we ask if you could make a contribution of £6 a month.
 This will help cover our essential costs over the next few months.
 It will mean that we can still be here ready to welcome your children back when the crisis passes.
-Just like with the above option, we ask that this be done through our Fundraising website, using this link – https://fundraising.1stinceandelton.org.uk/product/subs-contribution-1-month/.
+If you want to support us via this option, you can do so via our Fundraising website, using this link – https://fundraising.1stinceandelton.org.uk/product/subs-contribution-1-month/.
 You can pay for it with Credit/Debit Card or BACS all in one go by changing the product quantity, or you can pay month by month.

 Kindness in the community